nadhirxz/eureka-java/README.md

 # eureka-school-project
 Some quiz game.
-It's a school project, they teach us in French, a lot of french is inside ..
+It's a school project, they teach us in French, a lot of French is inside ..